-28.38 Where an entity participates in a defined benefit plan that shares risks between entities under common control it shall obtain information about the plan as a whole measured in accordance with this [draft] FRS on the basis of assumptions that apply to the plan as a whole.
-If there is a contractual agreement or stated policy for charging the cost of a defined benefit plan as a whole measured in accordance with this [draft] FRS to individual group entities, the entity shall, in its individual accounts, recognise the cost of a defined benefit plan so charged.
-If there is no such agreement or policy, the cost of a defined benefit plan shall be recognised in the individual accounts of the group entity which is legally responsible for the plan.
-The other group entities shall, in their individual accounts, recognise a cost equal to their contribution payable for the period.
+28.38 Where an entity participates in a defined benefit plan that shares risks between entities under common control it shall obtain information about the plan as a whole measured in accordance with this FRS on the basis of assumptions that apply to the plan as a whole.
+If there is a contractual agreement or stated policy for charging the net defined benefit cost of a defined benefit plan as a whole measured in accordance with this FRS to individual group entities, the entity shall, in its individual financial statements, recognise the net defined benefit cost of a defined benefit plan so charged.
+If there is no such agreement or policy, the net defined benefit cost of a defined benefit plan shall be recognised in the individual financial statements of the group entity which is legally responsible for the plan.
+The other group entities shall, in their individual financial statements, recognise a cost equal to their contribution payable for the period.